 Source: Student composition based on NPS Average Daily Membership as of October 31st.
-Average number of meals served reported by School Nutrition Services.
+Average number of meals served reported by School Nutrition Program Department.
 Note - no data is available for FY2020 due to Coronavirus Pandemic causing schools to shutdown March 2020.
+At time of publication, no updated data available.

-Standards of Quality - State Assessments
+Standards of Quality Assessment Pass Rates - All Students